Concepts

 set "Skill" ref="SkillTemplate" "active.aimed_shot"): point at another liveDataTemplate-descended template by ID. - Asset references (

-set "Icon" asset="lrm5/icon"): point at aSprite/Texture2D/AudioClip/Materialasset, either an addition shipped by the mod or a vanilla game asset of the same name. - Composites (
+set "Icon" asset="lrm5/icon"): point at aSprite/Texture2D/AudioClip/Materialasset, either an addition shipped by the mod or a vanilla game asset of the same name. - Construction (

 The category for asset references is derived from the destination field's declared Unity type, so the modder writes only the name.
 See Templates for the full KDL grammar and Additions for the asset-reference contract.